pardus/pardus-hotspot/README.md

 - [x] Stack page for important errors
 - [x] Add support for different encryption methods
 - [x] Improve error handling and user feedback
-- [ ] Check if app is working on a virtual machine
 - [x] Check if the Wi-Fi is on or off
 - [x] Enable connection for iPhones
 - [x] Automatically disable connection if Wi-Fi signal lost
-- [x] Remove connection if user wants to close hotspot manager window
+- [x] Remove connection if user wants to close hotspot window
 - [x] Disable fullscreen mode
 - [x] Fix freezing issue when switching between the about and settings buttons.

+- [ ] Check if app is working on a virtual machine
 - [ ] Check how many devices are connected to the hotspot
 - [ ] Show connected device infos
 - [ ] Add hidden parameter to show hotspot connection or not (only specific